Alejoboga20/go-fundamentals/01-essentials/README.md

 ## Understanding Functions

 Functions are code blocks that can be called from other parts of our code.Functions in Go are defined using the `func` keyword.
 They can have zero or more parameters and zero or more return values.
+We can define the type of the parameters and the return values.
+They can receive no parameters and return no values as well.

 ```go
 func add(x int, y int) int {